Fralleee/Fralleee/README.md

-👋 Hi, I’m Roland Chelwing
+👋 Hi, I am Roland Chelwing-Grzybowski, A software engineer based in Skövde, Sweden.

-A software developer from Skövde, Sweden
+When I'm not writing code for work, I grind away on passions projects primarily related to front-end development or game development.